Flying Blue can be a fantastic program for award travel. Booking awards with the program is fairly straightforward, but sometimes presents challenges.

 Call the service line, give them your booking locator, and they’ll set up payment for the award taxes, fees, and surcharges.
 There is typically a phone booking fee of $20 or so per passenger.
 It doesn’t seem like Flying Blue is collecting those right now, perhaps as a temporary benefit during the COVID-19 pandemic.

-You’ll want to be sure you receive the e tickets by email.
+You’ll want to be sure you receive the e-tickets by email.
 Those will be 13 digit numbers, starting with either 057- (Air France stock) or 074- (KLM stock).
 Be sure to write those down.
-Also ask for the partner record locator if you’re traveling with any partners other than Air France, KLM, Delta, or Virgin Atlantic.
+Also ask for the partner record locator if you’re traveling on any partners other than Air France, KLM, Delta, or Virgin Atlantic.